MAD Drama

 DRAMATIC TONE

-If you are auditioning for a comedy or a musical, find something upbeat or clever.
-You don’t have to try to be hysterically funny, but find something light and breezy you can work with.
-If auditioning for a drama, feel free to choose something that allows you to explore a range of dramatic emotions.
+If you are auditioning for a comedy or musical, search for an upbeat or clever monologue.
+It is unnecessary to strive to be hysterically funny, but find something light and effortless that you can work with.
+For drama auditions, feel free to choose a monologue that allows you to explore a spectrum of dramatic emotions.

 LENGTH

-MAD Drama monologues are 1 to 2 minutes in length.
+MAD Drama monologues typically have a duration of 1 to 2 minutes.

 PROPS/CHAIRS